Title: African American Studies and Research Program Subject File, 1961-2009

 Languages: English

 On February 27, 1969, the Chancellor created the Afro-American Life and Culture Faculty-Study Commission to study the feasibility of Afro-American studies at the University.1 On July 17, 1969, the Afro-American Cultural Program and Cultural Center was established.2 On January 20, 1970, the Chancellor reorganized the commission, reducing the membership from fourteen to five, and renamed it the Afro-American Studies Commission.3 In 1972, three separate programs were listed, each headed by a professional director, and dealing with Afro-American academic, cultural, and community programs.
-They were the Afro-American Academic Program, the Afro-American Cultural Center, and Afro-American Campus-Community Relations.4 In 1974 the duties of the Commission were reorganized under the College of Liberal Arts and Sciences.5 In 1975 the development of a research assistance program to provide professional services to faculty and students was announced.6 In 1975 the Afro-American Cultural program listed a Black Writers Workshop, Afro-American Dance Workshop, the "Uhuru" Ensemble, and a Black Lecture Series.7
+They were the Afro-American Academic Program, the Afro-American Cultural Center, and Afro-American Campus-Community Relations.4 In 1974 the duties of the Commission were reorganized under the College of Liberal Arts and Sciences.5 This is also when the program was officially designated as the Afro-American Studies and Research Program.
+In 1975 the development of a research assistance program to provide professional services to faculty and students was announced.6 In 1975 the Afro-American Cultural program listed a Black Writers Workshop, Afro-American Dance Workshop, the "Uhuru" Ensemble, and a Black Lecture Series.7 In 2005, the name of the program was redesignated to the African American Studies and Research Program.8

 1. Staff Directory, 1969-70, p.
 15. Afro American Studies Commission, Purpose of the Center, pamphlet RS 15/42/0/1.